Dzhoniq/data-analytics-portfolio/Cleaning Bank Marketing Campaign Data/readme.md

 # Cleaning Bank Marketing Campaign Data
 ## Project Description
 In this datacamp project I worked with a bank to clean the data they collected as part of recent marketing campaign.
 The campaign aimed to get customers to get customers to take out a personal loan.
-They want to conduct more marketing campaigns in the future, and they would like to ensure it conforms to the specific structure and data types so that they can then use the cleaned data you provide to set up a PostgreSQL database, which will store this campaign's data and allow data from future campaigns to be easily imported.
+They want to conduct more marketing campaigns in the future, and they would like to ensure it conforms to the specific structure and data types so that they can then use the cleaned data I provide to set up a PostgreSQL database, which will store this campaign's data and allow data from future campaigns to be easily imported.

 ## Project tasks
 To clean, reformat, and split the data, saving three final csv files.
 Each file has the names and contents as required below: